 The second course in the ASL sequence in which students continue to develop ASL proficiencies in lexicon, sign production, use of sentence types, and grammatical features such as use of classifiers, use of space to compare and contract, mouth morphemes, and locatives.
-Outside interaction with the deaf community is required.

-Prerequisite: ASL 1141 with a grade of "C" or better or departmental permission based on approved fluency assessment.
+Outside interaction with Prerequisite: ASL 1141 with a grade of "C" or better or departmental permission based on approved fluency assessment.

-ASL 1160 Visual/Gestural Communication (2)
+Visual/Gestural Communication (2) ASL 1160